π Deep Dive into kube-proxy Networking Modes in Kubernetes

 mode: "ipvs"

-Then restart kube-proxy
+Then restart kube-proxy:

 kubectl delete pod -n kube-system -l k8s-app=kube-proxy